Energyshop.com - "Saving you money is our expertise."

 In Canada:

-Most of the above information applies to businesses as well, except for the consumer protection act changes allowing 30 day cancellation periods and re-affirmation of the contract.
-Current licensing codes are for the protection of customers that consume 50,000 m3(or 2,000 GJs) or less annually.
+Most of the above information applies to businesses as well, except for any extended consumer protection act clauses.
+Current licensing codes are for the protection of customers that consume 2,000 GJs or less annually.

-Customers that consume more that 50,000 m3 (2,000 GJs) of natural gas annually usually have very tailored contracts specific to their needs.
-Please contact Ian MacLellan for more information.
+Customers that consume more that 2,000 GJs of natural gas annually usually have very tailored contracts specific to their needs.
+Please contact Contact us for more information.

 top